Theucalyptus/StageIoT/doc/app.md

 # 📡 IoT Android App – Geolocation & Orientation via WebSocket

 This Android application was developed as part of an **IoT** project.
-It enables a smartphone connected to a Wi-Fi access point (typically from a microcontroller or embedded platform) to **send real-time geolocation and orientation data** via a **WebSocket connection**.
+It enables a smartphone connected to a Wi-Fi access point (typically from a microcontroller or embedded platform) to **send real-time geolocation and orientation data** and to **receive and display information about the network status and objects detected by other connected devices** via a **WebSocket connection**.

 ---